atosatto/ansible-prometheus/README.md

 Requirements
 ------------

-An Ansible 2.2 or higher installation.
+An Ansible 2.2 or higher installation.<br />
+This role makes use of the Ansible `json_filter` that requires `jmespath` to be installed on the Ansible machine.
+See the `requirements.txt` file for further details on the specific version of `jmespath` required by the role.

 Role Variables
 --------------